Holographic duals of evaporating black holes: Outlook

 \section{Outlook}

-We have demonstrated, by explicitly solving the bulk dynamics, several scenarios for the classical holographic description of evaporating black holes.
+By explicitly solving the bulk dynamics, we have demonstrated several scenarios for the classical holographic description of evaporating black holes.
 A crucial feature is that the brane black hole must be connected through the bulk via a funnel-like horizon to a colder horizon that acts as a radiation-collecting bath.
 An isolated black droplet is stable and does not evaporate.
-We have only shown a sample of evolutions that exhibit holographic evaporation neatly, but more complex behaviors are easily found which can be interpreted by judiciously applying the notions introduced above.
+We have only shown a sample of evolutions that exhibit holographic evaporation neatly.
+Still, more complex behaviors are easily found which can be interpreted by judiciously applying the notions introduced above.

-From the dual CFT viewpoint, the nature of the connecting funnel is peculiar: there exist funnels that have zero holographic energy density and pressure, but which nevertheless entangle the $\ord{N^2}$ degrees of freedom of the CFT at different energies.
-The latter allows fast (classical $\sim N^2$) energy transfers from higher to lower temperatures, and thus enables the possibility of the evaporation of a hot black hole into a colder bath at leading large $N$ order.
+From the dual CFT viewpoint, the nature of the connecting funnel is peculiar: there exist funnels that are dual to states that have zero holographic energy density and pressure, but which nevertheless entangle the $\ord{N^2}$ degrees of freedom of the CFT at different energies.
+This entanglement allows fast (classical $\sim N^2$) energy transfers from higher to lower temperatures, and thus enables the possibility of the evaporation of a hot black hole into a colder bath at leading large $N$ order.
+But these states of the CFT are unstable if there is a large enough disparity between the energy scales that are connected, and the evolution of this instability can lead to an intriguing severing of the entanglement between the degrees of freedom at different energies.

+At the end of the day, what our study here and in \cite{Emparan:2021ewh} reveals is that the very rich and distinctive kind of physics that holographic CFTs (as opposed to weakly interacting theories) exhibit when coupled to black holes, is always dual to Gregory-Laflamme-type dynamics of bulk horizons with different length scales along them.
+The most extreme instance occurs when the horizon pinches to zero.
+When this happens on the brane, it is the holographic end of complete Hawking evaporation.
+If instead, it occurs in the bulk, the breakdown of the entangling link between the black hole and the bath brings the Hawking evaporation of the brane black hole to a sudden end before it is completed.